BU-ISCIII/relecov-tools/README.md

 Options:
-  -c, --config_file PATH    Path to config file in yaml format  [required] -o, --output-dir,         Directory where the generated output will be saved [required].
+  -c, --config_file PATH    Path to config file in yaml format  [required] -o, --output_dir,         Directory where the generated output will be saved [required].
   --help                    Show this message and exit.
 ```